Blogpost

 U.S. citizens who work in northern Australia for at least 88 days in tourism, hospitality, agriculture, forestry or fishing can apply for a second Work and Holiday visa.
 Those who complete 6 months of such work during their second year may apply for a third.

-On the Australian Work and Holiday Visa, you can only work for the same employer for up to 6 months.
-Keep in mind that many of the jobs you find will be shorter than this, which creates breaks to travel before you get back to work.
+On the Australian Work and Holiday Visa, you can work for employers for up to a year or the duration of your visa validity.
+Keep in mind that many jobs will be seasonal (3-6 months), which creates great opportunities to travel before starting another job!

 kangaroo